awakcon1234/BoatRacing/CHECKLIST.md

 - Run `/boatracing setup show` to see the summary (includes “Track: <name>` if saved/loaded from Admin Tracks GUI).
 It now also shows if there are team-specific pits and how many custom start positions exist.
 - Optional: use the Tracks GUI to create multiple tracks.
  - After creating a track in the Tracks GUI, a clickable tip should appear to paste `/boatracing setup wizard`.
+ - On finishing the wizard, ensure the “Summary” line includes “Custom slots N”.

 ## Quick race test